You tell me there's no war going on against the private sector.

 Or would you go full board to try and leave your mark on the country you promised to remake?

-Would you ignore history and assume your reelection, or would you begin planning to be a good one term president?
+Would you ignore history and assume your reelection, or would you begin planning to be a good one-term president?

 Would you set yourself up in good stead with those that share your ideology for the years ahead?

-Or would you compromise with hated conservatives and Tea Party types in hopes of winning the election but soiling your relationships with hard left supporters and admirers worldwide?
+Or would you compromise with hated conservatives and Tea Party types in hopes of winning the election but soiling your relationships with hard-left supporters and admirers worldwide?

-Would you rebuke your supporters like that?
+Would you rebuke your supporters like that SOB Jimmy Hoffa?

 Would you cave to the Republican SOBs on fiscal policy in a major speech to a joint session of Congress?

-Let's say you're a relatively young man, you want to be remembered until the end of time and beyond.
+You want to be remembered until the end of time and beyond.

-How would you close out your dismal destructive presidency if it appeared to be in danger?
+How would you close out your dismal, destructive presidency if it appeared to be in danger?

 As a grand narcissist, you'll be spending a lot of time in your presidential library, the temple where you will worship yourself.

-What would you want to see and hear in your shrine?
+If you are Obama, what would you want to see and hear in your shrine?

 In the wing of joint sessions of Congress, will you want to see the film playing where you gave up on your ideology or where you attacked Republicans?

-Are you thinking about an exhibit that shows what might have happened with more spending, or are you thinking about an exhibit where John Boehner got his way?
+Are you thinking about an exhibit that shows what might have happened with more spending?

 What's in your personal shrine?